rsta2/minisynth/README.md

 You have to copy the three files *bootcode.bin*, *start.elf* and *fixup.dat* from the *circle/boot/* subdirectory to the FAT partition on the SD card.
 The Raspberry Pi 4 requires different firmware files.
 Please read the file *circle/boot/README* for details!

-Finally you may copy the configuration files *patch0.txt* (example patch) and *velocity-???.txt* (keyboard velocity curve) from the *config/* subdirectory to the SD card.
+Finally you may copy the configuration files *cmdline.txt*, *patchN.txt* (example patches) and *velocity-???.txt* (keyboard velocity curve) from the *config/* subdirectory to the SD card.
 The appropriate velocity curve file has to be renamed to *velocity.txt* to be used.

 Put the SD card into the card reader of your Raspberry Pi.